mjpritchard/test-decap-help/content/docs/for-cloud-tenants/introduction-to-the-jasmin-cloud.md

 Identity Management, Kubernetes, and Slurm clusters amongst others (see Cluster-as-a-Service).

-The thing that makes the JASMIN Cloud unique is it's colocation with the CEDA Archive and Group Workspaces.
+The thing that makes the JASMIN Cloud unique is its colocation with the CEDA Archive and Group Workspaces.
 The JASMIN Cloud is ideally suited to projects that work with such data, and can enable novel solutions for the manipulation and presentation of data to end-users.